d3v1l1989/embywatch/README.md

 - `JELLYFIN_PASSWORD`: Your Jellyfin password
 - `CHANNEL_ID`: The Discord channel ID where the dashboard will be displayed
 - `DISCORD_AUTHORIZED_USERS`: Comma-separated list of Discord user IDs authorized to use admin commands
+- `RUNNING_IN_DOCKER`: Set to "true" if running in Docker, "false" otherwise

 ## 🤖 Commands

+### Admin Commands
+- `/update_libraries` - Update library sections in the dashboard
+- `/episodes` - Toggle display of episode counts in library stats
+- `/refresh` - Refresh the dashboard embed immediately
+- `/sync` - Sync slash commands with Discord
+- `/load` - Load a specific cog (admin only)
+- `/unload` - Unload a specific cog (admin only)
+- `/reload` - Reload a specific cog (admin only)
+- `/cogs` - List all available cogs

+## 🎨 Dashboard Features

+The dashboard provides real-time information about your Jellyfin server, including:
+- Server status and uptime
+- Active streams count
+- Library statistics with smart emoji detection
+- Episode counts for TV shows and anime libraries
+- Beautiful Jellyfin-themed design